 Addiction is a legitimate disease of the mind, and it’s been proven by science.
 It’s even been added to the Diagnostic and Statistical Manual of Mental Disorders.
 This book is used to help doctors, psychologists, and other medical professionals when determining if someone has a mental illness.
 If you’ve been assigned to drug treatment court ordered, you can treat your disease.

 For many years, the War on Drugs has put drug addicts in jail who would be better off in drug treatment court.
 Sometimes it’s necessary to remind ourselves that addicts aren’t bad people.
 They’re sick people who need treatment in order to get well.
 When you experience a run in with the law because of drinking or drugging you may encounter drug treatment court.

-Why People Think Addicts are Criminals
+Why People May Think Addicts are Criminals

 How Drug Treatment Court is Helping Addicts

 Drug treatment court isn’t in every state or city, but the benefits are proving to be very clear.
-Areas that have implemented drug treatment court have seen that every $1 put toward drug treatment court saves the criminal justice system $2.
+Areas that have implemented drug treatment court have seen that every $1 put toward treatment saves the criminal justice system $2.

 Many will remain in sober recovery after completing the drug court program.
 Since they’ve learned how to stay sober, they’re less likely to commit a crime.
 Recovering people are much more likely to stimulate the economy by becoming a productive member of society.

 Effective drug court treatment or a reputable drug rehab center is the answer for decreasing the number of addicts in this country.
 If you or someone you love uses, don’t wait until you get into legal trouble to do something about your addiction.
 A quality drug detox rehab like Serenity House Detox can help you reclaim your life from the chains of addiction.
 Call us at 866-294-5306 today.